oauth-xx/oauth2/README.md

 ## Compatibility

-Targeted ruby compatibility is non-EOL versions of Ruby, currently 2.7, 3.0 and 3.1.
-Compatibility is further distinguished by supported and unsupported versions of Ruby.
+Targeted ruby compatibility is non-EOL versions of Ruby, currently 3.2, 3.3, and 3.4.
+Compatibility is further distinguished as "Best Effort Support" or "Incidental Support" for older versions of Ruby.
-Ruby is limited to 2.2+ for 2.x releases.
+This gem will install on Ruby versions >= v2.2 for 2.x releases.
 See `1-4-stable` branch for older rubies.

 <details>
   <summary>Ruby Engine Compatibility Policy</summary>